franciscoxavier04/pm-BIM/docs/user-guide/project-overview/README.md

     - If it had a **duration**, the system may adjust the finish date to maintain it.
     - This can trigger rescheduling of succeeding phases.
     - If it had **no duration**, a start date may be set, but the finish date may remain unset.
 This may unset the next phase’s start date.
-- When a phase is **deactivated**, its dates are preserved, and scheduling skips it going forward.
+- When a phase is **deactivated**, its dates are preserved, and scheduling skips it going forward with the next stage.

 #### Other scheduling triggers
  - **Changes to non-working days** (added or removed) will reschedule all affected phases across all projects to **preserve duration**.